mnvr/advent-of-code-2023/README.md

     nice and pretty stats about all the days too.
 -   `make clean` - Clean temporary files (written to `out/`).

+To run the command on a specific day's program, just `touch` it so that it has the latest modification time - subsequent make invocations will pick it.

 All of these are wrappers around the basic pattern of

     cat somefile | runghc xx.hs